THOMASELOVE/431-classes-2023/class05/README.md

 1. There is a Minute Paper after Class 05, due Wednesday 2023-09-13 at Noon.
 Please complete it, on time.
 2. An answer sketch (including grading rubric) for [Lab 01](https://github.com/THOMASELOVE/431-labs-2023) will be posted before class on Thursday to our Shared Google Drive.
-    - Labs that are turned in 1-12 hours after the deadline will lose 10% of available points, while Labs turned in more than 12 but less than 48 hours after the deadline will lose 30% of available points.
+    - Labs that are turned in 1-12 hours after the deadline lose 10% of available points, while Labs turned in more than 12 but less than 48 hours after the deadline lose 30% of available points.
 Labs turned in more than 48 hours after the deadline will receive no credit, since by then the Lab Sketch will be posted.
     - Grades and the videos you developed for Question 1 should be available next Tuesday 2023-09-19.
 3. Remember that [Lab 2](https://github.com/THOMASELOVE/431-labs-2023) is due on Tuesday 2023-09-19 at Noon.
 For that Lab, you will have to do some coding in R. Use what we're doing this week (and what we did last week) to help.